Back to Skepticism

 - An Inquiry Concerning Human Understanding, Section XII.

-Dictionary Definitions of Both Kinds of Skepticism
+Dictionary Definitions of Practical and Philosophic Skepticism

 - unabridged.merriam-webster.com/unabridged/Skepticism